Cricket: Zimbabwe V West Indies 1st Test Scoreboard - UrduPoint

 Cricket: Zimbabwe V West Indies 1st Test Scoreboard

-Scoreboard on fourth day of first Test between Zimbabwe and the West Indies at the Queens Sports Club in Bulawayo on Tuesday
+Scoreboard after fourth day of first Test between Zimbabwe and the West Indies at the Queens Sports Club in Bulawayo on Tuesday

 Chanderpaul 207 not out, K. Brathwaite 182; B. Mavuta 5-140) Zimbabwe 1st innings (overnight 114-3) I. Kaia lbw b Joseph 67 T. Makoni c Mayers b Joseph 33 C. Chibhabha c Da Silva b Motie 9 C. Ervine b Brathwaite 13 G.